-Maximum current available 500 mA
+Maximum current Total: 1100 mA Per port: 500 mA

-Peripherals supported Floppy disk drive, Keyboard, Bar code reader, Mouse, memory stick.
+Peripherals supported Floppy disk drive, Keyboard, Bar code reader, Mouse, Memory stick.

 Note: The recorder meets the industrial EMC requirements of BS EN61326.
 Typically, USB peripherals are tested to domestic information technology standards (BS EN55022) with category C performance.
 Some USB peripherals, designed for use in domestic or office environments, can be susceptible to 'lock up' in environments containing high electromagnetic field strengths.
 In order to recover from such 'lock up' situations, the peripheral must be disconnected and then reconnected.
 Recorder operation is not affected.